 - Thinning of skin and soft tissue around the injection site

 - Temporary flare of pain and inflammation in the joint

 - Whitening or lightening of the skin around the injection site

 - Death of nearby bone (osteonecrosis)

 - Temporary increase in blood sugar

-During the procedure and depending upon location, patients may be offered a local anesthetic or one administered by an anesthesiologist.
+During the procedure, and depending upon location, patients may receive a local anesthetic or one by an anesthesiologist.
 It is very important to immobilize patients when performing injections into the spine.
 A powerful drug like fentanyl and/or percocet may be used.
-These can have their own side effects, like migraines, hours or days afterwards.
+These drugs can have their own side effects, like migraines, hours or days afterwards.

 You might hear a doctor say, ‘We are going to treat, but not cure the condition.’
-A cortisone injection is given to help relieve persistent symptoms of conditions like osteoarthritis, facet joint syndrome, rheumatoid arthritis or disc herniation.
-Feeling better afterwards should not be taken as license to resume risky behavior like heavy lifting or running.
-Treating lumbar facet joint pain with pulsed radiofrequency (PRF) is relatively simple without serious complications.
+A cortisone injection is given to help relieve persistent symptoms of conditions like osteoarthritis, facet joint syndrome, rheumatoid arthritis, or disc herniation.
+Feeling better afterwards is not license to resume risky behavior like heavy lifting or running.
+Treating lumbar facet joint pain with pulsed radiofrequency (PRF) is relatively simple alternative without serious complications.

 What is the benefit of an epidural if it does not cure the underlying condition?
 Reduction in inflammation may give the joint time to heal or increase mobility for physical therapy.
 Sometimes the main benefit of cortisone is diagnostic.
 If mobility increases after injecting a particular joint, the physician knows the source of the pain.
-Discuss both the purpose and target outcome with your doctor both prior to the procedure and during follow up visits.
+Discuss both the purpose and target outcome with your doctor prior to the procedure and during follow up visits.

 - Cortisone Injection Risks and Side Effects. arthritis-health.com/treatment/injections/cortisone-injection-risks-and-side-effects Retrieved 30 Jun 2018